google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-background-sync.md

 ## Using Workbox Background Sync with other Workbox Packages

-In addition to the Queue class, Workbox Background Sync also provides a `QueuePlugin` class, so it can easily integrate with Workbox strategy classes that takes plugins as options, as well as Workbox routes, which respond to requests using Workbox strategies.
+In addition to the Queue class, Workbox Background Sync also provides a `Plugin` class, so it can easily integrate with Workbox strategy classes that takes plugins as options, as well as Workbox routes, which respond to requests using Workbox strategies.